-Progress For geohazard, this has not yet explicitly been considered in CVRD land use and planning policy, nor in corporate decision-making documents.
+Progress For geohazard, this has not yet explicitly been considered in CVRD land use and planning policy, nor in corporate decision-making documents. planning policy, not in corporate decision-making documents.
 Next Steps In the case of geohazard, this mostly means getting out of the way.
 Some changes to infrastructure can be made, however, to reduce the severity of the hazard.
 For example, road crossings over debris flow-prone creeks should have sufficient capacity to transport expected volumes so that these do not build up behind the crossing.